davedoesdev/heddle/README.md

 - Aboriginal Linux's component packages, which are redistributed under their respective licences.
 See the Aboriginal Linux [package download script](http://landley.net/hg/aboriginal/file/default/download.sh) for the list of packages versions and URLs.

-- Heddle component packages, which are redistributed under their respective licences.
+- Heddle's component packages, which are redistributed under their respective licences.
 See the Heddle [package download script](image_scripts/packages) for the list of package versions and URLs.

 - Original works developed as part of the Heddle project (including scripts, source code and documentation).
 These are licensed under [GPL version 2](LICENCE).